popularowl/cloud-squirrels/Readme.md

 # Cloud Squirrels

 Cloud squirrels is a repository of practical automation tools & scripts for your cloud native projects.
+These tools and scripts are used during tutorials and courses at [Popularowl](https://www.popularowl.com/about)

 Categories: